-Who is participating in COSMOS?
+Who was eligible to participate in COSMOS?

 What does participation involve, now that COSMOS pill-taking has ended?

-Even though the pill taking phase has now concluded, COSMOS will continue!
+Even though the pill-taking phase has now concluded, COSMOS will continue!
 COSMOS participants are still part of an incredibly unique large-scale scientific endeavor to understand not only the long-term health effects of the randomized cocoa extract and multivitamin interventions, but also to deepen our understanding of healthy aging.
-We expect to continue to send questionnaires to COSMOS participants, as well as provide opportunities for involvement in other important substudies and new research studies.
+We will continue to send questionnaires to COSMOS participants, as well as provide opportunities for involvement in other important substudies and new research studies.
 Questionnaires ask for information about health; lifestyle habits such as exercise, diet, and smoking; use of medications and dietary supplements; and family history of illness.
 Occasionally, we may contact participants by phone to collect information or to clarify questionnaire responses.

 What was the likelihood that I was assigned to at least one “real” study supplement, rather than a placebo?